Saturday, 23 March 2019

 10th March 2019.

-When we are about to windup our Heritage Visit with the Thiruparkadal Vishnu temples, Mr Ramesh told me to drop me at Toll Gate to catch a bus to Chennai.
-Further Mr Ramesh told that there is an old temple at Kaveripakkam, which is usually kept locked and let us try our luck this time.
-It was around 13.00 hrs when we reached the temple and to our surprise the temple was kept opened and the Gurukkal was preparing for the Pooja.
+When we were about to wind up our Heritage visit with the Thiruparkadal Vishnu temples, Mr. Ramesh told me to drop me off at Toll Gate to catch a bus to Chennai.
+Further, Mr. Ramesh said that there is an old temple at Kaveripakkam, which is usually kept locked, and let us try our luck this time.
+It was around 13.00 hrs when we reached the temple, and to our surprise, the temple was kept open and the Gurukkal was preparing for the Pooja.

 Consort : Sri Kamakshi

-Some of Salient features of this temple are…
+Some of the Salient features of this temple are…

-The sanctum sanctorum complex consists of 5 Linga sannidhis for Prithvi - Earth, Appu – Water, Agni – Fire, Vayu – Air and Agaya - Space are installed in a separate sannadhis.
-Agaya – Space ( Chidambaram ) Linga was considered as the main sanctum with Palipedam, Dwajasthambam and Rishabam.
+The sanctum sanctorum complex consists of 5 Linga sannidhis for Prithvi - Earth, Appu – Water, Agni – Fire, Vayu – Air, and Agaya - Space are installed in separate sannadhis.
+Agaya – Space (Chidambaram) Linga was considered the main sanctum with Palipedam, Dwajasthambam, and Rishabam.
 This sannadhi is facing east.
-Vinayagar, Dakshinamurthy, Vishnu, Brahma and Durgai are in the main sanctum devakoshtam.
-Temple pond is on the south side of the temple complex.
+Vinayagar, Dakshinamurthy, Vishnu, Brahma, and Durgai are in the main sanctum, devakoshtam.
+The Temple Pond is on the south side of the temple complex.

-In addition to this there are sannadhis for Two Kamakshi Ambals, Natarajar, Ganapathy, Sri Valli Devasena Subramaniar and Navagrahas.
+In addition to this, there are sannadhis of two Kamakshi Ambals, Natarajar, Ganapathy, Sri Valli Devasena Subramaniar, and Navagrahas in the temple complex.

 Chozha / Pallava period Pillar with capital